-- 1. Assistance is limited to 75% of the county average cost, not to exceed 75% of the state average cost or as directed by the Commission. - 2.
+- 1. Assistance is not to exceed 75% of the state average cost or as directed by the Commission. - 2.
 Assistance is limited to 5 acres per area.
 Contiguous lots greater than 5 acres in size cannot be broken down into multiple 5 acre practices. - 3.
 The maximum amount of cost-share that can be provided will be limited to \$500 per acre, with a maximum of \$2,500 for the practice. - 4.
 Utilize the Practice Limits Detail report in MoSWIMS to ensure compliance with applicable maximums.